Quinta0/finance_tracker/README_NEW.md

 A comprehensive personal finance management application built with Django REST Framework (backend) and Next.js (frontend).
 Track your expenses, manage budgets with the 50/30/20 rule, set financial goals, and gain insights into your spending patterns.

-## 🌟 About This Project

-This Finance Tracker was created as my summer 2025 project to gain hands-on experience with full-stack web development while building something genuinely useful for personal finance management.
-It combines my passion for learning modern web technologies (Django REST Framework, Next.js, Docker) with the practical need for a comprehensive finance tracking solution.

-The project has been an exciting journey of exploring full-stack development, from designing RESTful APIs and database models to creating responsive React components and implementing containerized deployment.
-While built primarily as a learning experience, it's designed to be a fully functional application that anyone can use to take control of their finances.

-**Key Learning Goals Achieved:**
-- 🖥️ **Backend Development**: RESTful API design with Django REST Framework
-- 🎨 **Frontend Development**: Modern React with Next.js and component libraries
-- 🐳 **DevOps**: Docker containerization and deployment automation
-- 📊 **Data Visualization**: Interactive charts and financial analytics
-- 🎯 **Product Design**: User-centered design for financial management

 ## ✨ Features

 - **📊 Dashboard**: Real-time overview of your financial status with interactive charts